-But let's give you a bit of a compare and contrast of WordFence vs Sucuri, in terms of what could be defined as what we liked and what we didn't like about these two WP security plugins.
+But let's give you a bit of a compare and contrast of WordFence vs Sucuri in terms of what could be defined as what we liked and what we didn't like about these two security plugins.

 In most cases, hackers and potential abusers tend to make changes to a core file and create a backdoor.

-On the other hand, Wordfence comes with its own suite of options.
+The Wordfence plugin comes with its own suite of options.
 The dashboard offers more information and provides an overview of the whole website at a glance.

-It’s a bummer that the scanner doesn’t cover the latest security threats.
+It’s a shame the scanner doesn’t cover the latest security threats.
 The brute force preventing feature will keep the intruders away, while the live traffic will show a handy list of the current visitors.

-As we've discussed so far, you know that both of these services offer a free version.
-But both service also offer a number of premium options.
+As we've discussed so far, you know that both of these services offer a free plugin, but as we have said, the free plugin has a number of limitations.

 Sucuri has two main offerings for regular websites.